JasonKEllis/BCITree/README.md

 3. Create network analysis layer using street data.
 4. Run service area analysis using park vertices, streets, and a 300 meter distance.
 5. Use 300 meter service area layer to determine which property points fall within service area.
-6. Use _Summarize Within tool_ amount of serviced points with dissemination polygons to determine percent of homes within 300 meters of a park per dissemination area
+6. Use _Summarize Within tool_ and amount of serviced points within dissemination polygons to determine percent of homes within 300 meters of a park per dissemination area.
+7. Repeat Part II for Local Area Boundaries.